Here's how to add a checkbox or toggle to a normal step within an app.

 Then, you will be able to configure the following options in the Widget tab of the Context Pane:

-Variable: Select which variable should track the value of the checkbox.
-This must be a boolean variable type (must be true/false).
+These must be of a boolean type (must be true/false).

 Color: Choose the color for the background of the toggle.

 Toggle: Choose whether it should appear as a checkbox or toggle.

 How Store the Checkbox Value in a Variable

 You will likely want to know which boxes were checked when the app is completed or cancelled.

 In order to do this, you must store the value of each checkbox in a separate variable.